|Extent of IFRS application||Status||Additional Information|

-In 2006 the IASB and FASB set milestones for work through 2008.
+In 2006 the Board and FASB set milestones for work through 2008.

 - In 2008 the two boards issued an update to the MoU, which identified a series of priorities and milestones.

-- In April 2012 the IASB and FASB published a joint progress report in which they describe the progress made on financial instruments.
+- In April 2012 the Board and FASB published a joint progress report in which they describe the progress made on financial instruments.

-- In February 2013 the IASB and FASB published a high-level update on the status and timeline of the remaining convergence projects.
+- In February 2013 the Board and FASB published a high-level update on the status and timeline of the remaining convergence projects.

 If the jurisdiction has NOT made a public statement supporting the move towards a single set of accounting standards and/or towards IFRS Standards as that set of standards, explain the jurisdiction's general position towards the adoption of IFRS Standards in the jurisdiction.